Clean Energy Canada is a climate and clean energy program within the Morris J. Wosk Centre for Dialogue at Simon Fraser University.

 Our mission is to accelerate the transition to a renewably powered economy.
 Over the years, we’ve developed a winning combination of strategies to achieve this goal:

 Tides Canada launched our project in early 2010, and in March 2015 we became an initiative of the Centre for Dialogue at Simon Fraser University.
 At that time, the university named our executive director, Merran Smith, a fellow of the Centre.

 Our team members regularly speak at conferences and summits, testify before government bodies, and participate in public processes.
 Media frequently call upon staff members to comment and share perspective on news and trends in the domestic and global clean energy economy.

 As a registered Canadian charity, we are strictly non-partisan.
 Our charitable registration number is #118520725 RR0001 and our head office is in Vancouver, British Columbia.

 What is Clean Energy?

-We know how to bring people together to drive systemic change.
+We bring people together to drive real change.